zcarver/mGhost/README.md

 License
 -------
-Please refer to license documentation for matplotlib.
+Please refer to license documentation for matplotlib and databases integrated.